Ardhat/docs/installation.md

   </div>
 </section>

-Then install some essential packages
+Then install some essential packages, including a modified version of avrdude.

 <section class="quickstart" >
   <div class="grid">